 Spray form flowers such as sweetpeas and cosmos, are considered both for their overall general merit and that of the individual florets.
 General attributes include the number so flowers and buds, branching, grace, and vitality of the of the spray as a whole.
 Floret attributes include their form and consistency.
 For more information, click the Division button below to learn more about the principles and elements of design on the Your Artistic Eye page of this app.

-There are 5 types of Modern Roses on display.
+There are 6 types of Modern Roses on display: (1) Floribunda, (2) Hybrid tea, (3) Grandiflora, (4) Miniature, (5) Shrub, and (6) Climbing.
 Floribunda roses produce dense clusters of flowers several times a season.
 Hybrid Tea Roses bloom repeatedly through the summer months—most having a wonderful fragrance, mild to powerful.
 These roses normally produce one bloom per long stem—making them ideal for cutting.
 The name Hybrid Tea comes from the cross breeding between the hybrid perpetual rose and the tea rose.
-Grandifloras is another type of modern rose, developed in 1955 as the “Queen Elizabeth” rose.
-Thought by many to be the best of both worlds, grandifloras develop clustered blossoms throughout the season—like floribundas, while producing the elegantly shaped blooms of Hybird Teas.
-Grandifloras grow up to 7 feet, are hardy, and disease-resistant.
-Miniature roses and Shrubs complete the categories of Modern roses on display.
+Another type of modern rose is the Grandiflora, developed in 1955 as the “Queen Elizabeth” rose.
+It is thought by many to be the best of both worlds: developing clustered blossoms throughout the season—like floribundas, while still producing elegantly shaped blooms like Hybird Teas.
+And hardy Grandifloras resist disease while growing up to 7 feet tall.
+Miniature roses range from 3-8 inches in height, bloom continuously, but rarely provide fragrance.
+And finally, Shrub roses provide a hardy easy-care flowering plant, with single or double blooms, that bloom repeatedly in a variety of colors.